Yellow monitor: Description

+Each tooth position has only a single replacement teeth in waiting at any given time.

 Distribution and habitat

 The yellow monitor occurs in the flood plains of the Indus, Ganges and Brahmaputra rivers in India, Pakistan, Nepal and Bangladesh.
-It inhabits wet areas, on the edges of forest and near human settlements and agricultural land.
+It inhabits wet areas, the edges of forest and vicinity of human settlements and agricultural land.
 Due to its short hind toes, it is not efficient at climbing trees.

 Behaviour and ecology

 The yellow monitors thermoregulates by moving between sunny and shady areas, similar to other diurnal lizards.
 There is also one report of a yellow monitor lying on a pile of hot ash left by a human-lit fire, seemingly to gain heat from it.

 It may be capable of play behaviour.
 A yellow monitor in a wetland was observed alternating between swimming in a vertical position and floating motionlessly.

 Threats

-Direct killing is the major threat to the yellow monitor.
-Lack of knowledge about the species among local people is the cause of most of the killing, most of the killing is related to use and trade of the skin.
-Ignorance is a root issue, with no campaign to spread awareness or education of the local people is being conducted.
-Creation of protected areas is insufficient for the species as most of its potential habitat lies outside the protected areas, and it is often found close to human settlement; this increases the threat to the species.
+The yellow monitor is threatened by hunting for its meat and skin in all range countries.
+Its preferred habitat is threatened due to encroachment, pollution and conversion to landfills.

-In Nepal, its skin has been offered for sale in wildlife markets.
+Direct killing is the major threat to the yellow monitor in Kanchanpur District of far-western Nepal, as local people are afraid of it.
+It is also used as food, for medicinal purpose, and its skin has been offered for sale in wildlife markets..